Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 ![Product list](../../Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

 1. Click the product you want to edit in the list of products.
-  The *Edit Product* view is displayed.
+  The *Edit product* view is displayed.
 The *Attributes* tab is preselected.

   ![Attributes](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesEdit.png "[Attributes]")

 2. Edit the desired data of the product in the corresponding fields and tabs.

 3. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
-The *Edit Product* view is closed.
+The *Edit product* view is closed.